DanielFonsecaa/LibraryManager/README.md

 Title, Author, Year, ISBN, Publisher

 Partial information is acceptable, the search will filter books that contain the search term in any of these fields.

+--*Sort and Filter Options:*

+Sort by Title (A-Z): Click the "Order A-Z" button to organize the book list alphabetically by title.

+Filter by Genre: Use the "Filter by Genre" dropdown to display only books that match the selected genre.

+Reset to Default: Click the "Default" button to clear all filters and return to the original book list.

 --*Add a New Book:*